Denmark–Ukraine relations: Modern ties

 During the Danish Presidency of the Council of the European Union, Prime Minister of Denmark Anders Fogh Rasmussen welcomed Ukraine in the European Union but said that Ukraine needed more reforms before they can join the European Union.
 In 2004, to strengthen ties with Ukraine, Denmark opened an embassy in Ukraine.

 Denmark supported the EU membership candidate status for Ukraine in 2022.

+In 2022, after Mykolaiv, Ukraine was partially destroyed by Russia during the Russian Invasion of Ukraine, President Zelensky asked the Danish Parliament for reconstruction aid.
+The Danish government has directed $250 million dollars to Mykolaiv as of 2025.
+The city is being used as a test bed for assistance policies that could be applied across Ukraine, and is supported by nonprofit groups such as the Danish Refugee Council and international agencies like the United Nations.

 High level visits

 Danish Foreign Minister Niels Helveg Petersen visited Ukraine in September 1998, during the visit, both countries signed an intergovernmental protocol on financial cooperation.
 In March 2007, President of Ukraine Viktor Yushchenko visited Denmark, to hold meetings with Danish officials about signing energy, agricultural and food cooperation agreements.
 In May 2011, Ukrainian Prime Minister Mykola Azarov invited Crown Prince Frederik to Ukraine.

 On 30 January 2023 Prime Minister of Denmark Mette Frederiksen visited Ukraine and met President of Ukraine Volodymyr Zelenskyy in Mykolaiv, where they discussed the operational situation on the Southern front of the Russian invasion of Ukraine.